 The history of pseudaelurine cats is fairly well understood in Europe, and to a lesser degree in Asia (where there aren’t that many helpful outcrops from the right geological epoch, according to Werdelin and others), but paleontologists have yet to find Nimravides’ fossilized ancestor in North America, if it exists.

-Supporters of the “Nimravides was a home boy” hypothesis offer some possible candidates – local pseudaelurine species, like P. intrepidus or P. marshi, that Nimravides resembles.
+Supporters of the “Nimravides was a North American home boy” hypothesis offer some possible candidates – local pseudaelurine species, like P. intrepidus or P. marshi, that Nimravides resembles.
 (Werdelin and others)

-The resemblance could mean that one of these cats evolved into Nimravides.
+This resemblance could mean that one of these Pseudaelurus species evolved into Nimravides.

-But this doesn’t show whether Nimravides was related to a Machairodus species that showed up in North America around 7 Ma.
+But this doesn’t rule out the possibility that Nimravides was related to a Knife-tooth species of Machairodus that migrated into North America from Eurasia, across the Bering land bridge, around 7 Ma (million years ago).
 (Hunt, 2004)

-But some paleontologists find too many resemblances between Nimravides and Machairodus, including but not limited to the saberteeth, for it all to be a coincidence.
+Some paleontologists report there are enough resemblances between Nimravides and Machairodus fossils, including but not limited to the saberteeth, to show that the two cats may be related.
 (Antón and others)

-What if P-Quad originated in Asia, back in the late Miocene, not in Europe where all of its fossils have been found so far?
+It’s not impossible.
+What if Pseudaelurus quadridentatus, the probable ancestor of sabercats, originated in Asia back in the late Miocene, not in Europe where all of its fossils have been found so far?
 (Antón)

 Then some individuals could have headed west into Europe and evolved into Machairodus.
 Others – the ancestors of Nimravides – might have traveled eastward over the Bering land bridge into North America.
 (Antón)